Faculty - Tenured/Tenure-track

 Ph.D.: Mathematics, University of Michigan, 1995

-My research concerns algebras and graphs related to groups generated by reflections of a vector space.
-Recent research projects involve deformation algebras for symmetric groups, as well as Cayley graphs of complex reflection groups, specifically their spectra (eigenvalues) and traversability (paths and cycles).
-Past research has involved Hecke algebras for noncrystallographic real reflection groups, their representations, and related hyperplane arrangements.
+My research primarily concerns algebras and graphs related to finite groups generated by reflections of a vector space.
+Recent research projects involve graph theory measures, deformations of skew group algebras for symmetric groups, and the spectra and traversability of Cayley graphs of complex reflection groups.
+Past research concerned Hecke algebras for noncrystallographic real reflection groups, their representations, and related hyperplane arrangements.

 If you are a student interested in research opportunities, come ask about possible projects in graph theory or algebra.